 Angela’s direct marketing and fundraising experiences were well-honed at the Detroit Symphony Orchestra.
 As the Senior Director of Development and Sales, Angela led multiple years of subscription and single -ticket sales growth for the DSO’s classical and pops product lines, and her efforts helped double the donor base over a three-year period.

-During this period of steady revenue growth, Angela also helped drive the change to an integrated marketing and fundraising operation, focused on building and maintaining patron loyalty through personalized customer service techniques, refreshed loyalty activities and events, and coordinated communication tactics across departments.
-She also oversaw box office, front of house, call center, rentals, retail, and food & beverage, managing a department of over 25 with revenue goals in excess of $7 million annually.
+During this time of steady revenue growth, Angela also helped drive the development of an integrated marketing and fundraising operation, focused on building and maintaining patron loyalty through personalized customer service techniques, refreshed engagement activities and events, and coordinated communication across departments.
+She also oversaw box office, front of house, call center, rentals, retail, and food & beverage, managing a staff of 25+ with annual revenue goals in excess of $7 million.

 With broad-spectrum arts, cultural, and non-profit marketing and fundraising experience of more than 20 years, Lori Davis has an impressive global track record of unprecedented fundraising and earned revenue growth.

 After successfully growing revenue for several U.S.-based orchestras, including the Indianapolis Symphony Orchestra, Louisville Symphony Orchestra, and Hartford Symphony, Lori led the sales and membership program for Ireland’s renowned Irish Chamber Orchestra, where she increased revenue 20% while reducing the cost of sale by 56%.

 Lori was then recruited to lead the development team for the Dublin SPCA, Ireland’s largest and oldest animal welfare organization, where she helped raise €10 million in annual giving, €2 million in a capital campaign, and activated a Planned Giving program that secured more than €5 million in two years and increased sustainable monthly giving by 300%.